Oceania Football Confederation: History

-Australia's record-breaking form in the early stages of qualifying ultimately couldn't be replicated in their inter-confederation playoff against Uruguay later that year.
+Australia's record-breaking form in the early stages of qualifying ultimately could not be replicated in their inter-confederation playoff against Uruguay later that year.
 For the first leg, the Socceroos managed to defeat the South Americans 1–0 in front of a Melbourne crowd of 84,656, but they were overwhelmed 3–0 in the away leg.
 The away leg was marred by an incident at Montevideo's airport prior to the game itself, where the Australian players were spat on, punched and abused by a mob of Uruguayan fans.
 On 24 May 2004, New Caledonia became the 12th member of the OFC.

 Australia reached another inter-confederation playoff against Uruguay in late 2005.
 As well as in 2001, both sides won a game each over the two legs, which led to Australia finally ending their World Cup drought through a dramatic penalty shootout in Sydney.
 The Socceroos were granted increased security for the first away leg, as a response to the 2001 airport incident, and in the second leg the Uruguayan team were heavily booed while their national anthem played.
 In the 2006 FIFA World Cup, Australia were eliminated by eventual champions Italy during the Round of 16.
 Their 3–1 group stage victory against Japan remains the only time a team representing OFC has won at the tournament.
 Australia left the OFC again that same year and joined the Asian Football Confederation.
 The AFC deal had been struck in June 2005, before Australia beat Uruguay to qualify for the 2006 World Cup.
-The deal came into effect on January 1st, 2006, although Australia were still officially representing the OFC at that year's World Cup.
+The deal came into effect on 1 January 2006, although Australia were still officially representing the OFC at that year's World Cup.
 Once Australia joined the AFC in 2006, they began an unsuccessful bid for the 2018 and 2022 World Cups, and the fact that the south Pacific area had never hosted the World Cup was one of the bid's selling points.
 Australian football chief John O'Neill said in July 2006, "the one part of the world that's never hosted the World Cup, after South Africa has hosted in 2010, is the Pacific Basin.
-We belong to Asia now but we're also part of the Pacific, and I think the equity issue about the Pacific region not having hosted should be in our favor."
+We belong to Asia now but we're also part of the Pacific, and I think the equity issue about the Pacific region not having hosted should be in our favour."
 Australia and New Zealand would later co-host the 2023 FIFA Women's World Cup together, despite being members of two separate confederations at the time.